o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/input-event-bus-interface.md

 void Deactivate(const AZ::InputEventNotificationId& channelId) override;
 ```

 You can use the `GameplayNotificationBus` to work with the `InputSubComponent`.
-For more information, see [GameplayNotifications](/docs/userguide/components/entity-system-gameplay-bus#component-entity-system-gameplay-bus-gameplaynotifications).

 You can find example Lua scripts and code in the `Gems\StartingPointInput\Assets\Scripts\Input` directory.

 ## Input Event Notification Bus